QUESTIONS AND CONCERNS

 The Center has never been intended as a positive revenue generator.
 County staff have evaluated the expected needs and associated costs and, because the activities are largely those already being conducted by the County, is able to reasonably predict the cash flow.
 Income from the Center will not, and was never intended to, cover all costs and expenses.
 Costs and expenses not covered by fees can be covered by TOT revenues and, therefore, need not be a drain on the general fund.
 The Center is not a business and does not compete with free market businesses.

-4. The Center will put a local free market enterprise out of business.
-The County should buy out Horizons Edge.
+4. It has been suggested that the Center will put a local free market enterprise out of business and that the County should purchase that facility.

-The Center will not compete with Horizons Edge.
-Currently there is some overlap between programs run by the County and activities offered at Horizons Edge because Horizons Edge chose to run some programs that are similar to programs that were being run by the County before Horizons Edge was built.
+The Center will not compete with any private facilities.
+Currently there is some overlap between programs run by the County and activities offered by private facilities because those facilities have chosen to run some programs that are similar to programs that have been run by the County for years.
 That small amount of overlap will continue.
-The County has always attempted to work with Horizons Edge on various activities and will continue to do so in the future.
+The County has always attempted to work with private facilities and programs on various activities and will continue to do so in the future.

-Whatever business difficulties Horizons Edge may be experiencing currently are not caused by anything the County is doing now.
-Those difficulties will not be exacerbated by the Center because the anticipated programs at the Center will not compete with the activities Horizons Edge has been hosting.
-If anything, Horizons Edge could be helped by cooperating with the Center on larger tournaments.
+Whatever business difficulties local facilities may be experiencing currently are not caused by anything the County is doing now.
+Those difficulties will not be exacerbated by the Center because the anticipated programs at the Center will not compete with the private facilities.
+If anything, private facilities, and programs could be helped by cooperating with the Center on larger tournaments.

 The location of the County’s Park at the Crossroads is remarkably centrally located when measured from the County’s four high schools.
 According to Google maps,